 The Costa Blanca region covers over 200 kilometres of Mediterranean coastline with over 70 Blue Flag beaches – boasting over 300 days of sunshine per year – the southern half of the Costa Blanca also offers a large selection of superb sports activities, lots of festivals and lively nightlife.
 It’s highly accessible, with plentiful flights to Alicante and Murcia International airports.

-Costa Blanca has a well-developed tourism industry and is a popular destination for the British and serviced by Alcante Airport and supported by Murcia International airport.
+Costa Blanca has a well-developed tourism industry and is a popular destination for the British and serviced by Alicante Airport and supported by Murcia International airport.

-The main towns in North Costa Blanca are: Alicante, Altea, Benidorm, Benissa, Calp, Dénia, Elche, El Campello, Finestrat, Guardamar del Segura, L’Alfàs del Pi, Orihuela Costa, Pilar de la Horadada, Santa Pola, Teulada–Moraira, Torrevieja, Villajoyosa and Xàbia (Javea).
+The main towns in North Costa Blanca are: Alicante, Altea, Benidorm, Benissa, Calp, Dénia, Elche, El Campello, Finestrat, L’Alfàs del Pi, Teulada–Moraira, Villajoyosa and Xàbia (Javea).

 The tourist regions in South Costa Blanca can be found in Cabo Roig, Campoamor, Guadamar de Segura, La Marina, La Mata, La Zenia, Los Dolces, Mil Palmeras, Playa Flamenca, Puta Prima,Torrevieja and Villa Martin, further south are the towns of Lo Pogan, Pilar de la Horadada, Santiago de la Ribera near the Mar Menor in Murcia region.